custom-cards/flex-table-card/docs/example-cfg-advanced-cell-formatting.md

 ```

-## Take full control about you cells'
+## Take full control about your cells'

 **Monitoring and identifying nodes, which are not communicating anymore** with
 the Z-Wave controller, can be extracted and also sorted according to their last